MPKonst/iclr-blogposts-2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The findings indicate that LM performance is negatively affected by both the number of digits and the number of carry operations in the sum.
 I.e. as the numbers get larger and the number of carry operations increases, accuracy declines.
 This suggests that LMs make errors similar to those made by humans, such as forgetting carry operations.
-Detailed regressionresults can be found in the Appendix.
+Detailed regression results can be found in the Appendix.

 <!-- Model | 1 digit | 2 digits | 3 digits | 4 digits | 5 digits | 6 digits
 --- | --- | --- | --- | --- | --- | ---